KristineWolf/VideoPlayer/README.md

 # VideoPlayer
-A small Android app to play a video
+A small Android app to watch a video